Cyber Defense and Analysis

 "The bachelor's degree program in Cyber Defense and Analysis will provide a pipeline that not only leads to an above-livable wage career in an industry that is clearly in demand, but will also help diversify the cyber security workforce by allowing more women, military veterans, and people of color to find good jobs." said City College President Ricky Shabazz.
 "Social justice and educational equity are at the core of our mission at San Diego City College, and the bachelor's degree program in Cyber Defense and Analysis aligns perfectly with that mission."

-The Cyber Defense and Analysis (CyDA) program develops advanced skills to interpret business needs, proactively defend computer networks, identify and analyze threats, and maintain cybersecurity resilience.
+The Cyber Defense and Analysis (CyDA) program, recognized by the Department of Education as a STEM-designated program, develops advanced skills to interpret business risks, proactively defend computer networks, identify and analyze cyber threats, and maintain cybersecurity resilience.
 The baccalaureate curriculum prepares students for careers in cyber-workforce operations.

 *Limitation on Enrollment: Must be admitted into the Cyber Defense and Analysis program.